TL-UESTC/DAA/readme.md

   You can put the downloaded '.zip' files in `./data/` and run `python preprocess.py --dataset_name NL` to process the dataset.

+  To save memory, you can use "python preprocess_memory.py --dataset_name RU" to process the dataset.

 ## Preparations

 - We provide the pre-trained source models for each method.
 These methods are pretrained with two NVIDIA RTX 3090s.
 You can also put your pre-trained models in `./chkpt_src`.